North American T-2 Buckeye: Operational history

-All T-2 Buckeyes were manufactured by North American at Air Force Plant 85, located just south of Port Columbus Airport in Columbus, Ohio.
-A total of 609 aircraft were built during the production run.
-The name Buckeye refers to the state tree of Ohio, as well as the mascot of Ohio State University.

 Every jet-qualified Naval Aviator and virtually every Naval Flight Officer from the late 1950s until 2004 received training in the T-2 Buckeye, a length of service spanning over four decades.
+Starting with the end of the Cold War in the early 1990s, demands on the T-2 fleet diminished substantially; this trend was primarily caused by the introduction of the near-sonic McDonnell Douglas T-45 Goshawk.

-The aircraft first exited the Naval Aviator strike pipeline (where it saw its final carrier landings) in 2004, and the Naval Flight Officer tactical jet pipeline in 2008.
-In the Naval Aviator strike pipeline syllabus and the Naval Flight Officer strike and strike fighter pipeline syllabi, the T-2 has been replaced by the near-sonic McDonnell Douglas T-45 Goshawk (the U.S. Navy version of the BAE Systems Hawk), which is more comparable to other high-performance, subsonic trainers, or the supersonic U.S. Air Force Northrop T-38 Talon.
+The withdrawal of the T-2 from USN service was gradual, it first exited the Naval Aviator strike pipeline (where The T-2 performed its final carrier landings) in 2004, and the Naval Flight Officer tactical jet pipeline in 2008.
+In the Naval Aviator strike pipeline syllabus and the Naval Flight Officer strike and strike fighter pipeline syllabi, the T-2 has been replaced by the T-45, which is more comparable to other high-performance, subsonic trainers, or the supersonic USAF Northrop T-38 Talon.
 More recently, the T-2 has been used as a director aircraft for aerial drones.
 Several T-2 Buckeyes, although still retaining their USN markings, are now registered as civilian-owned aircraft with FAA "N" numbers; they regularly appear at airshows.